emilbjornlinger/ArchMatic/README.md

 # Arch Linux Post Installation Setup and Config Scripts

+## This repo has been moved to Codeberg: https://codeberg.org/ebjorn/ArchMatic

 ### System Description
 I run sway with lemurs as a login manager.